 Health Risks of Obesity

 A variety of medical problems are associated with being obese.
-The risks associated with medically severe obesity are greater than the risks associated with its surgical treatments.

 Infertility and complications of pregnancy